Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-Tip: Any door should be covered by two layers of fabric:
+Any door should be covered by two layers of fabric:

 Speaking of zippers, avoid metal and look for well constructed plastic zippers.
 It's possible to replace tent zippers, but it will be pricey.

 Windows should also feature sturdy mesh construction, although don't expect separate zippers to be the norm.
-How many and where the tent windows are placed is strictly up to you.

 But if tents make you feel a bit claustrophobic, look for one with a lot of windows or overhead mesh.